jasper-zanjani/notes/docs/Misc/learn.md

 These slugs and stubs can be presented in various ways.
 Most recently I have gotten into the habit of putting slugs into tooltips that appear when I hover over lexemes in my markdown notes.
 This is an especially elegant solution in tables, where I can provide a highly condensed and legible index of commands, each of which can be understood at a high level by hovering the mouse while still providing full details when clicked on.
 This is also an elegant solution in tables of contents, where I can use a tooltip to contain a synopsis of a chapter which still links to the full notes.
 It provides a way of rendering information of intermediary fidelity, between the mere title and fully developed notes.

+Actually, on second thought, notes themselves are not particularly useful once a topic has actually been learned...

 [Karpicke 2012]: http://learninglab.psych.purdue.edu/downloads/2012_Karpicke_CDPS.pdf "Karpicke, Jeffrey D. _Retrieval-Based Learning: Active Retrieval Promotes Meaningful Learning_.
 2012."
 [Karpicke 2017]: http://learninglab.psych.purdue.edu/downloads/inpress_Karpicke_Retrieval_Based_Learning_Review.pdf "Karpicke, Jeffrey D. _Retrieval-Based Learning: A Decade of Progress_.
 2017"